-Changing the value of RAW_DATA_DIR is the only necessary modification if you want to process data other than the demo data
+Changing the value of RAW_DATA_DIR is the only necessary modification if you want to process data other than the demo data in RAW_DATA_DIR or in CALIB_DATA_DIR, otherwise datasets may be incomplete and cannot be processed.
+However, if the same reference file was downloaded twice to different places this creates a problem as escreflex cannot decide which one to use.

-- 5. Click the \triangleright button to start the workflow - 6.
+- 5. Click the button to start the workflow - 6.
 The workflow will highlight the Data Organiser actor which recursively scans the raw data directory (specified by the parameter RAW_DATA_DIR under "Setup Directories" in the workflow canvas) and constructs the datasets.
-Note that the raw and static calibration data must be present either in RAW DATA DIR or in CALIB DATA DIR, otherwise datasets may be incomplete and cannot be processed.
-However, if the same reference file was downloaded twice to different places this creates a problem as esoreflex cannot decide which one to use.
+Note that the raw and static calibration data must be present either